Risk-Sensitive Online Selection with Bounded Adaptivity: Problem Setting

-In the following sections, we study different variants of the \oksrisk problem, starting with a warm-up case where $\delta = 1$ and the price-change cap can take any arbitrary value.
-The intuition and design developed in this section will serve as a foundation for the analysis that follows.
-In addition, we refer to \algname with a single pricing function (i.e., $ \Delta = 0 $) as \textbf{fully-static pricing}, and with $ k $ pricing functions (i.e., $ \Delta = k - 1 $) as \textbf{fully-dynamic pricing}.
-Otherwise, for any $ \Delta = 1, \cdots, k-2$, we refer to \algname as the \textbf{$ \Delta$-dynamic pricing} scheme.
+The core of \algname lies in the design of pricing function $\phi$.
+In the following sections, we study the design and analysis for different variants of the \oksrisk\ problem.
+We refer to \algname with a single pricing function (i.e., $\Delta = 0$) as \textit{fully-static pricing}, with $k$ pricing functions (i.e., $\Delta = k-1$) as \textit{fully-dynamic pricing}, and for any $\Delta = 1, \cdots, k-2$ as the \textit{$\Delta$-dynamic pricing}.

-\subsection{Main Results}
+\section{Main Results}

-In this section, we present the main theoretical results concerning the $\cvar$-competitive performance of the \algname\ algorithm for the \oksrisk\ problem.
-We progressively develop the pricing functions utilized by \algname, beginning with the risk-neutral case and subsequently moving toward the general risk-aware formulation.
-Each subsection introduces the motivation for the specific design, states the key result, and discusses the underlying analytical structure (when applicable).
+In this section, we present the main theoretical results concerning the \cvar-competitive performance of \algname\ for the \oksrisk\ problem.
+We progressively develop the pricing functions utilized by \algname, beginning with the risk-neutral case ($\delta = 1$) as a warm-up, whose intuition and design serve as a foundation for the analysis that follows, and subsequently moving toward the general risk-aware formulation.
+Each subsection introduces the motivation for the specific design, states the key result, and discusses the underlying analytical structure when applicable.